집합론

-This post was translated from Korean by LLM (Kimi).
-The translation may contain errors or awkward sentences.
-The Korean original is the source of truth.
+This post was machine-translated from the Korean original by Marvin (via Kimi).
+It may contain errors or awkward phrasing — the Korean original is the source of truth.

 Order Relations